Vertigo Symptoms and Treatment Plans for Adults

 The sensation of Vertigo is caused by the brain sensing that the body is moving differently than it actually is.

-The Cause of Vertigo and How it Affects Daily Life
+The Cause of Vertigo and How It Affects Daily Life

 Vertigo is a condition that can be caused by many different factors.